Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 Many users ignore strong passwords despite increasing dangers

-Most of the successful attacks are due to weak passwords.
-The framework conditions have improved significantly in recent years, and companies and services require longer and more complex passwords.
-But many users (whether artists or collectors) try to avoid the sensible requirements.
+Most successful attacks are due to insufficient passwords.
+While the framework has improved significantly in recent years, with companies and services requiring longer and more complex passwords, many users (whether artists or collectors) attempt to circumvent these sensible guidelines.

 The difference between weak and strong password could not be larger.
 In a test, the AI Passgan to crack almost all short passwords with less than 7 characters within minutes.
 For a 13-digit password with just one capital letter, however, it would take around 1,000 years!